Time-optimal problem in the space of probabilities measures: The Dirichlet problem for the Hamilton-Jacobi equation

 \end{definition} \begin{remark} An alternative definition of the sub-/superdifferentials involves the concept of Hadamard directional derivatives.
-Below, we endow directions determined by functions from $L^2(m)$.
 Let a measure $m$, a radius $r$ and a function $\psi$ be as above.
-A Hadamard lower directional derivative of the function $\psi$ at the probability $m$ in a direction $F\in L^2(m)$ is
+A Hadamard lower directional derivative of the function $\psi$ at the probability $m$ in a direction $F\in \SL{m}$ is

-Similarly, a Hadamard upper directional derivative of the function $\psi$ at a probability $m\in G$ in a direction $F\in L^2(m)$ is equal to One can easily show that
+Similarly, a Hadamard upper directional derivative of the function $\psi$ at a probability $m\in G$ in a direction $F\in \SL{m}$ is equal to One can easily show that

 \end{remark}